Daijuyama Tadaaki

 Daijuyama Tadaaki (太寿山 忠明, born 8 April 1959 as Tadaaki Sakazume (坂爪 忠明, Sakazume Tadaaki)) is a former sumo wrestler from Niitsu, Niigata Prefecture, Japan.
 He made his professional debut in 1975, reaching the top makuuchi division in 1980.
 He was ranked in makuuchi for 64 tournaments, winning four special prizes, and seven gold stars for defeating yokozuna.
 He was a runner-up to Chiyonofuji in the July 1982 tournament.
 His highest rank was sekiwake.
 He retired in 1991 and became an elder of the Japan Sumo Association.
 He re-established the Hanakago stable in 1992 and produced his first top division wrestler Kōryū in 2008.
-The stable folded in 2012 and he moved to Minezaki stable to work as an assistant coach.
+The stable folded in 2012 and he moved to Minezaki stable to work as an assistant coach before retiring in March 2024.

 Career

 He joined Futagoyama stable in March 1975 at the age of 16, recruited by the former yokozuna Wakanohana I. Joining the stable at the same time as him was future ozeki Wakashimazu.
 It took him about five years to make the sekitori ranks, climbing the divisions steadily without picking up any yusho or championships along the way.
 In January 1980 he broke into the jūryō division, and after four kachi-koshi winning scores he was promoted to the top makuuchi division that September.
 He fell back to jūryō after only two tournaments, but returned in March 1981.
 In September of that year he scored an impressive ten wins, defeating yokozuna Kitanoumi to earn his first kinboshi.
 He was rewarded with his first special prize, for Fighting Spirit, and promotion to the sanyaku ranks at sekiwake, which was to be the highest rank he was to achieve.

 In November 1982 he was runner-up in a tournament for the first time, finishing alongside Wakanohana II, Kotokaze and Koboyama on 11-4, one win behind tournament winner Chiyonofuji on 12-3.
 In the following tournament he defeated Kitanoumi and Chiyonofuji in the first two days, winning the Outstanding Performance prize and promotion back to sekiwake.
 After fighting at komusubi in March 1983 he was injured and although he recovered, he did not manage to make the sanyaku ranks again until May 1988.
 In July 1989, at the age of 30, he produced a strong 11-4 record and won the Fighting Spirit prize for the third time, earning one last promotion to the titled ranks in the following September tournament.
 He defeated yokozuna Onokuni in this tournament, but fell short with a 5-10 record.
 In May 1991 he announced his retirement after scoring only 3-12 at maegashira 14, rather than face demotion to jūryō.

 His nickname amongst Japanese sumo fans was "Moomin", because of his facial resemblance to the hippo-like cartoon characters.